- Instruction for Letting Property signed by Landlord/Landlady, ID copy and proof of ownership, Building Insurance

 Who is responsible for utility bills while my property is let?

-The tenant becomes responsible for energy bills and council tax during the tenure of the lease.
-We will advise the energy suppliers and the council of the incoming and outgoing occupier.
+The tenant becomes responsible for supplier bills and council tax during the tenure of the lease.
+We will advise the council of the incoming and outgoing occupier.

 Should I buy furniture?